 \section{Abstract}

-Asymptotic behavior of the mean values of multiple zeta functions is of significant interest due to its close connection with the Riemann zeta function.
-In this paper, we establish asymptotic behavior of the mean square values for the Barnes multiple zeta function.
+The asymptotic behavior of the mean values of multiple zeta functions is of significant interest due to its close connection with the Riemann zeta function.
+In this paper, we establish asymptotic behavior of the mean square values of Barnes multiple zeta functions.

 \keywords{Riemann zeta function, Barnes multiple zeta function, mean value theorem}